marco262/my_wiki/data/dnd/subclass/armorer.md

 ## Power Armor

 Beginning at 3rd level, your metallurgical pursuits have led to you making armor a conduit for your artificer magic.
-As an action, you can turn a suit of heavy armor you are wearing into power armor, provided you have smith’s tools in hand.
+As an action, you can turn a suit of heavy armor you are wearing into power armor, provided you have smith's tools in hand.
 You gain the following benefits while wearing the power armor:

  * If the armor normally has a Strength requirement, the power armor lacks this requirement for you.
  * You can use the power armor as a spellcasting focus for your artificer spells.
- * The power armor attaches to you and can’t be removed against your will.
+ * The power armor attaches to you and can't be removed against your will.
 It also expands to cover your entire body, and it replaces any missing limbs, functioning identically to a body part it is replacing.

 The armor continues to be power armor until you doff it, you don another suit of armor, or you die.